orangejuice/blog/data/activity/book-在细雨中呼喊-2012/record.en.md

 date: 2024-01-31 01:04:21+08:00
 douban:
   rating: 8.8
-  subtitle: Yu Hua / 2012 / Writer's Publishing House
+  subtitle: Yu Hua / 2012 / Writers Publishing House
 ---

-Via tw Dou Xiaodou I no longer pretend to have many friends, but return to solitude, starting a lone life with the genuine me.
-Sometimes I can't bear the torment of emptiness due to loneliness, but I'd rather maintain my dignity in this way than exchange it for superficial friendship at the cost of humiliation.
+Via Twitter from Douxiaodou: I no longer pretend to have many friends; instead, I return to solitude, beginning a life on my own as the true me.
+Sometimes, the torment of emptiness due to loneliness is unbearable, but I prefer to maintain my self-respect this way rather than trading my dignity for superficial friendships.

-Yu Hua 'Crying Out In The Rain'
+Yu Hua, 'Cries in the Drizzle'